DLCV-Fall-2024/DLCV-Fall-2024-Final-1-frank/README.md

 * There are some strategies you could choose:

-    1. (Best)Add Object Detection Prompts
+    1. Add Object Detection Prompts

+    2. Add Object Detection Prompts(Use only fine-tuning strategy in suggestion Task)

-    2. Only fine-tuning
+    3. Only fine-tuning

-    3. Concat Object Segment Image's Tokens
+    4. Concat Object Segment Image's Tokens

 ## Add Object Detection Prompts